r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 My Master must never side with oppression,but always rebel against it.

 **Spartacus:**
-{(M) He /(F) She} should rebel against pain, rebel against suffering,and ultimately triumph by rebelling against destiny!
+[♂ He /♀ She] should rebel against pain, rebel against suffering,and ultimately triumph by rebelling against destiny!

 **Mordred:**
 Get the goddamn stick outta your ass, would ya?
 We're playin' the long game here, lunkhead.